Autumn Dream – Face Cream

 This is heated Phase A (it is not very visible but I wanted to show you that it is a gel)

-– Pour, little by little, Phase B into Phase A (I was alone so I couldn’t take picture of this cause with one hand i was adding Phase B and with the other I was mixing with a spatula! :D)
+– I pour, little by little, Phase B into Phase A (I was alone so I couldn’t take picture of this cause with one hand i was adding Phase B and with the other I was mixing with a spatula! :D)

-– Mix with the immersion mixer paying attention that you don’t add any air into the cream!
+– I mix with the immersion mixer making sure that I don’t add any air into the cream!

 It will immediately change color into very white 😀